PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

     ```bash
     python setup.py install
     ```
-3. Download pre-trained bottle weights (mask_rcnn_bottle.h5) from release section for segmentation.
-The model weight from logs folder is a git lfs file and git clone doesn't download the file completely.
-Note: The file size is 244MB.
-Use git lfs pull or download the file directly.
+3. Download pre-trained bottle weights (mask_rcnn_bottle.h5) from release section for segmentation or use the model from logs folder, which is a git-lfs file and git clone doesn't download the file completely.
+Note: The file size is 244MB; use git lfs pull or download the file directly.

 4. Run training or segmentation task from terminal.